piclas-framework/piclas/docs/documentation/userguide/features-and-models/BC-particle-solver.md

 The rotational periodic boundary condition can be used in order to reduce the computational effort in case of an existing rotational periodicity.
 In contrast to symmetric boundary conditions, a macroscopic flow velocity in azimuthal direction can be simulated (e.g. circular flow around a rotating cylinder).
-Exactly two corresponding boundaries must be defined by setting `rot_periodic` as BC condition and the rotating angle for each BCs.
+Exactly two corresponding boundaries must be defined by setting `rot_periodic` as BC condition and the rotating angle for each BC.
+Multiple pairs of boundary conditions with different angles can be defined.

     Part-Boundary1-SourceName=BC_Rot_Peri_plus
     Part-Boundary1-Condition=rot_periodic